 - 1. Employee.
 An employee may purchase up to five hundred thousand dollars (\$500,000) additional life insurance, in increments established by the employer, subject to satisfactory evidence of insurability.
-A new employee may purchase up to three (3) times annual salary or \$500,000, whichever is less, in optional employee life coverage within thirty (30) calendar days of hire or the date of first becoming eligible, without evidence of insurability. - 2.
+A new employee may purchase up to three (3) times annual salary or \$500,000, whichever is less, in additional employee life coverage within thirty (30) calendar days of hire or the date of first becoming eligible, without evidence of insurability. - 2.
 Spouse.
-An employee may purchase up to five hundred thousand dollars (\$500,000) life insurance coverage for their spouse in increments established by the employer, subject to satisfactory evidence of insurability.
-A new employee may purchase either five thousand dollars (\$5,000) or ten thousand dollars (\$10,000) in optional spouse life coverage within thirty (30) calendar days of hire without evidence of insurability. - 3.
+A new employee may purchase up to twenty-five thousand dollars (\$25,000) in optional spouse life coverage within thirty (30) calendar days of hire without evidence of insurability.
+An employee can elect or increase a current amount of spouse life insurance up to five hundred thousand dollars (\$500,000) by submitting a satisfactory evidence of insurability. - 3.
 Children/Grandchildren.
 An employee may purchase life insurance in the amount of ten thousand dollars (\$10,000) as a package for all eligible children/grandchildren (as defined in Section 2C of this Article) with no evidence of insurability required. - 4.
 Accelerated Life.
 The additional employee, spouse and child life insurance policies will include an accelerated benefits agreement providing for payment of benefits prior to death if the insured has a terminal condition. - 5.
 Extended Insurance.
 An employee who becomes totally disabled before age 70 shall be eligible to apply for the extended benefit provisions of the life insurance policy until age 70.